Auraria Campus

+In 2024, the Auraria Campus Master Plan was released.
+The majority of the campus is set to be redeveloped into a mixed-use neighborhood, largely connecting the campus to downtown and other surrounding neighborhoods.
+Various construction and campus improvement projects have begun around campus.

 CU Denver Neighborhood

 Lawrence Street Center

 The Lawrence Street Center houses CU Denver's School of Public Affairs, and the School of Education and Human Development, as well as the Graduate School.
 It also includes many classrooms, and administrative offices, including the office of the chancellor and provost.

 CU Denver Building

 The CU Denver Building houses CU Denver's College of Architecture and Planning, as well as the department of Digital Arts and Media.
 It contains classrooms, studio spaces, computer labs, a design fabrication lab, 3-D digital animation labs, a visual resource center, and faculty and administration offices.